Rongotai Suburb: Wellington’s Gateway with Outstanding Connectivity and Accessibility

 Economic Landscape

-As you explore Rongotai, you'll see how these sector contributions drive the local economy, shaping a vibrant and resilient community.
+As you explore Rongotai, you’ll see how these economic drivers shape a thriving and dynamic community hub.

 Environmental Challenges